pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 [Another Example](https://youtu.be/IdsV0RaC9jM)

-## Eigen Decomposition
+# Eigen Decomposition

-Just like integers can be decomposed into prime factors, matrices can be decomposed into a set of eigenvectors and eigenvalues.
+Just like integers can be decomposed into prime factors, square matrices can be decomposed into a set of eigenvectors and eigenvalues.
 Doing so can help us understand certain properties of the matrix.

 Consider a matrix $A$ that has $n$ linearly independent eigenvectors $\{ \bold{v}^\text{(1)}, \bold{v}^\text{(2)}, \cdots, \bold{v}^\text{(n)} \}$ with corresponding eigenvalues $\{ \lambda_1, \lambda_2, \cdots, \lambda_n \}$.